 - Take care of your teeth.
 Diabetes may leave you prone to more-serious gum infections.
 Brush and floss your teeth regularly and schedule recommended dental exams.
 Consult your dentist right away if your gums bleed or look red or swollen.

 - Pay attention to your feet.
 Wash your feet daily in lukewarm water, dry them gently, especially between the toes, and moisturize them with lotion.
 Check your feet every day for blisters, cuts, sores, redness and swelling.
-Consult your doctor if you have a sore or other foot problem that isn't healing.
+Consult your health care provider if you have a sore or other foot problem that isn't healing.

 - Keep your blood pressure and cholesterol under control.
 Eating healthy foods and exercising regularly can go a long way toward controlling high blood pressure and cholesterol.
-Medication also may be needed.
+Take medication as prescribed.

-- If you smoke or use other types of tobacco, ask your doctor to help you quit.
+- If you smoke or use other types of tobacco, ask your health care provider to help you quit.
 Smoking increases your risk of various diabetes complications.
-Talk to your doctor about ways to stop smoking or using other types of tobacco.
+Talk to your health care provider about ways to stop smoking tobacco.

-Numerous alternative medicine treatments claim to help people with diabetes.
-Studies haven't provided enough evidence to recommend any alternative therapies for blood sugar management.
+Many alternative medicine treatments claim to help people living with diabetes.
+According to the National Center for Complementary and Integrative Health, studies haven't provided enough evidence to recommend any alternative therapies for blood sugar management.
+Research has shown the following results about popular supplements for type 2 diabetes:

 Coping and support

 Type 2 diabetes is a serious disease, and following your diabetes treatment plan takes round-the-clock commitment.
-But your efforts are worthwhile because following your treatment plan can reduce your risk of complications.
+To meet the demands of diabetes management, you may need a good support network.

-Anxiety and depression are more common in people who have diabetes.
-Talking to a counselor or therapist may help you cope with the lifestyle changes that come with a type 2 diabetes diagnosis.
-You may find encouragement and understanding in a type 2 diabetes support group.
+Anxiety and depression are common in people living with diabetes.
+Talking to a counselor or therapist may help you cope with the lifestyle changes or stressors that come with a type 2 diabetes diagnosis.

-Although support groups aren't for everyone, they can be good sources of information.
-Group members often know about the latest treatments and tend to share their own experiences or helpful information, such as where to find carbohydrate counts for your favorite takeout restaurant.
-If you're interested, your doctor may be able to recommend a group in your area.
+Support groups can be good sources of diabetes education, emotional support, and helpful information, such as how to find local resources or where to find carbohydrate counts for a favorite restaurant.
+If you're interested, your health care provider may be able to recommend a group in your area.

-Or, you can visit the American Diabetes Association website to check out local activities and support groups for people with type 2 diabetes.
-The American Diabetes Association also offers online information and online forums where you can chat with others who have diabetes.
+You can visit the American Diabetes Association website to check out local activities and support groups for people living with type 2 diabetes.
+The American Diabetes Association also offers online information and online forums where you can chat with others who are living with diabetes.
 You can also call the organization at 800-DIABETES (800-342-2383).

 Preparing for an appointment